-Etizolam (sometimes known as “street valium“) is a thienodiazepine, a class of drugs closely related to benzodiazepines.
-The drug is 10 times as potent as diazepam, commonly known by its trade name Valium.
+Etizolam (sometimes known as street valium) is a thienodiazepine, which is a class of drugs closely related to benzodiazepines.
+The drug is ten times as potent as diazepam, commonly known by its trade name Valium.
 Regularly prescribed in several countries, including Japan, etizolam can be found at doses ranging from 0.25mg to 1mg in tablet form for anxiety and sleep disorders.
-On the black market side, it’s sold as a tablet, in blotter paper, dissolved in propylene glycol, or as a powder and is usually billed in the U.S. as a “research chemical, ” primarily used in tablet form.
+On the black market side, it’s sold as a tablet, in blotter paper, dissolved in propylene glycol, or as a powder and is usually billed in the US as a “research chemical”; it’s primarily used in tablet form.

 Effects